The next 1,000 days: what to do while the rules of work are being rewritten

 Every capability you build that's about deciding, curating, or directing has a longer shelf life than one that's purely about producing.
 This isn't about avoiding technical skill; it's about which layer of the work you're developing.
 The person who can evaluate AI output and know what's missing is doing something different from the person who's trying to outproduce the AI.

-A photographer who can art-direct an AI retouching pass —specifying the light grade, knowing when the skin treatment has gone clinical, understanding what a particular client brief is actually asking for— is doing something different from the photographer trying to learn to retouch faster than the software.
-Same tools.
-One is directing them.
+A photographer who can art-direct an AI retouching pass, who knows when the skin treatment has gone clinical and what a particular client brief is really asking for, is doing something different from the photographer trying to learn to retouch faster than the software.

 4. Run a monthly alignment check

-One hour a month.
-Does what I did last month match what I said I was building towards?
-If not, how can I correct that?
+An hour a month covers it.
+Did what I spent the month on match what I said I was building towards?
+If not, what needs to correct?

 Be a person with a purpose

 Mostaque says, almost in passing, that the machines haven't stolen our purpose; they've cleared away the debris that was hiding it.
-Which is either the most optimistic reading of a disruptive moment, or the most useful one, depending on how prepared you are to answer the question it leaves in the room:
+Either the most optimistic reading of a disruptive moment, or the most useful one, depending on how prepared you are to answer the question it leaves in the room.

 What are you doing this for?

-Not the version you'd put on a website.
-The one that's true when things are hard, when a client goes quiet, when the momentum stops, when you can't quite remember why you started.
+The answer that holds when a client goes quiet, when the momentum stops, when you can't quite remember why you started, is the one that matters.
+The website version is the easier one to write.

 FAQ